github/docs/content/actions/creating-actions/creating-a-composite-action.md

 The following workflow code uses the completed hello world action that you made in "[AUTOTITLE](/actions/creating-actions/creating-a-composite-action#creating-an-action-metadata-file)".

-Copy the workflow code into a `.github/workflows/main.yml` file in another repository, but replace `actions/hello-world-composite-action@v1` with the repository and tag you created.
+Copy the workflow code into a `.github/workflows/main.yml` file in another repository, but replace `<username>/hello-world-composite-action@v1` with your <username> and the repository and tag you created.
 You can also replace the `who-to-greet` input with your name.

 ```yaml copy
 on: [push]